JulianJar/Linkedin-Grabber/README.md

 # ROYA LinkedIn LeadGrab 🚀

+** IMPORTANTIt might initially take a few seconds to load the extension**

 A powerful Chrome Extension built with React, TypeScript, and Vite designed to streamline LinkedIn prospecting.
 It allows you to extract profile data, generate AI-powered connection requests, manage messaging templates, and sync leads directly to Google Sheets.

 ## ✨ Features